litterat/litterat/litterat-bind/README.md

 toObject/primitive: inject(primitive)
 ```

-The PepDataClass provides the conversion of these with:
+The DataClass provides the conversion of these with:

  * constructor: not defined
  * components: empty set.